 - Auto-reboot: You can set your router to restart by itself on a schedule.

-Traffic Analyzer: A set of tools and statistics in case you want to find out what’s been going on in the network in a set amount of time, and in real-time.
+- Traffic Analyzer: A set of tools and statistics for those wanting to find out what's happening in the network.

 - USB-related features galore: When hosting a storage device, the router has all the features you can imagine -- from data sharing (locally and over the Internet) to backup (including the support for Time Machine) to a personal cloud.
 You can even make the router handle PC-less downloading and use the router's USB ports to host printers or select USB cellular modems.

-The usual set of network settings and features: These include IP reservation, Port-forwarding, VPN server, and some Alexa Skills.
+- The standard set of network settings and features: These include IP reservation, Port-forwarding, so on and so far, and even some Alexa Skills.

-Frequent firmware update: Asus pushes out firmware updates on a regular basis in an attempt to fix issues and improve its routers’ performance and function.
+- Frequent firmware update: Asus pushes out firmware updates regularly to fix issues and improve its routers’ performance and function.
 Updates can be done manually or via auto-update.
 All Asus routers support going back to an older firmware version.

 Asus Wi-Fi routers: Gaming features

 On top of the standard feature set above, certain Asus routers also have extra features geared towards online gaming.